 Managing cash flows is always a key concern for business leaders.
 Companies need capital to meet their financial obligations, such as payroll, accounts payable, loan repayments and business investments.

-Having sufficient cash on hand is more important than ever when a crisis arises.
+Having sufficient cash on hand is more important than ever to ensure the sustainability of the organisation.
 Your business’ survival depends on it.
 In turbulent times, your cash budget can come to the rescue by preventing critical operations from being hard hit.

 That’s why it’s crucial for all companies to develop a cash budget and have a clear understanding of its liquidities.

 Cash budgets are typically calculated monthly.
-But in the event of a major crisis, you might want to review your cash assets as often as weekly.
+But in special situations such as those that have arisen in recent months, you might want to review your cash assets as often as weekly.

 Here’s how to prepare a cash budget in four steps:

 Review your payment requirements and realities.
 For example, even if you require payment within 30 days, you might have a client who typically takes 45 days to pay invoices.
 This is an important factor to consider when projecting your accounts receivable.

 In other words, an invoice issued in July might not translate into a deposit until September.
 Also, in times of turmoil, some clients may take longer than usual to pay invoices.